BIG IoT Second Open Call

 The total sum of 429.095€ funding is reserved for the second Open Call.
 The proposals of Type 1 will receive up to 35.000€ and proposals of Type 2 up to 60.000€ funding.
 Proposals exceeding the maximum budget will be discarded and not considered in the evaluation.
 Proposals can provide data or services/applications concerning geographical areas other than BIG IoT pilot ones.
 Nonetheless a minimum of 100.000€ funding pro pilot will be reserved for proposals targeting one of the 3 pilot areas: Barcelona, Northern Germany (Berlin and Wolfsburg) and Piedmont.
 For further details concerning the pilots’ state of the art, the developed use cases and open call expectations, together with a list of the offerings available in the marketplace, please refer to “BIG-IoT_Marketplace Offerings and Pilot Use cases Overview “ document.

 Proposals are submitted in a one-stage process that means that applicants submit a full proposal before the deadline.
-However, the applicants will be offered a pre-feasibility check and get feedback to a draft idea.
+However, the applicants will be offered a pre-feasibility check (The submission of proposals for a pre-feasibility check is now closed!) and get feedback to a draft idea.
 Participants can submit a maximum two-page document describing the proposal and they will receive some high level indication on it, within a week from the submission.

 Information requested in the proposal: